-The training code framework is based on VLM-R1~\cite{shen2025vlmr1}.
-As shown in Tables~\ref{tab:rl_result}, models achieve the best performance among the baselines after training.
-InternVL2.5-4B significantly improved in the angle knowledge domain with gains of 8.4 (MathVerse), 7.3 (GeoQA), and 5.3 (MathVision).
-Qwen2.5-VL-3B achieved a +15.8 performance boost in the area domain of MathVision.
+As shown in Tables~\ref{tab:rl_result}, InternVL2.5-4B significantly improved in the angle knowledge domain with gains of 8.4 (MathVerse), 7.3 (GeoQA), and 5.3 (MathVision).
+Qwen2.5-VL-3B achieved +15.8 performance boost in the area domain of MathVision.
 Notably, across all evaluated metrics, the InternVL2.5-4B model trained on the NeSyGeo dataset achieves performance on par with or superior to its 8B counterpart.

+To ensure a fair comparison with others, we randomly sampled same budget from MAVIS~\citep{zhang2024mavis} and R-CoT~\citep{rcot} and maintained consistent settings.
+As illustrated in Figure~\ref{fig:comp_rl.png} and Table~\ref{tab:rl_result}, while all datasets help the model improve over the baseline, our dataset outperformed others in most metrics, validating its superior performance.

 We also conducted SFT experiments, initially training on our NeSyGeo-Caption dataset to enhance the models' perception of geometric images, followed by training on the NeSyGeo-CoT dataset to improve reasoning capabilities.
-The experiments were conducted on LLaMA-Factory~\cite{zheng2024llamafactory} framework.
 Evaluation results on MathVerse (Vision Intensive) and GeoQA are presented in Table~\ref{tab:sft_result1}.
 The trained model demonstrates performance improvements over the base model on most metrics.

-\textbf{Efficiency: Under the same data budget, the generated data from our framework is better than that from popular automatic generation frameworks.}